5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 >
 > In simple terms, The Registry or Windows Registry contains information, settings, options, and other values for programs and hardware installed on all versions of Microsoft Windows operating systems.
 For example, when a program is installed, a new subkey containing settings like a program's location, its version, and how to start the program, are all added to the Windows Registry.

-The Windows Registry is the subject of heated discussion among programmers.
+The Windows Registry is still subject of heated discussions among programmers.
 Most hate it, some like it, but whatever your opinion is: you cannot ignore it.

 Originally Microsoft designed the database as _the_ source for any configuration parameters, be it for the operating system, users or applications.
-The Windows Registry will certainly remain to be the source for any OS-related pieces of information, but for applications we have seen a comeback of the old-fashioned configuration file, be at as an INI file, and XML file or a JSON file.
+The Windows Registry will certainly remain to be the source for any OS-related pieces of information, but for applications we have seen a comeback of the old-fashioned configuration file, be at as an INI, an XML or a JSON file.

 Even if you go for configuration files in order to configure your own application, you must be able to read and occasionally also to write to the Windows Registry, if only to configure Dyalog APL in order to make it suit your needs.

-The Windows Registry might be the perfect place for any application to store user specific data.
+The Windows Registry can be useful for any application to store user specific data.
 For example, if you want to save the current position and size of the main form of your application for every user in order to be able to restore both position and size next time the application is started then the Windows Registry is the prefect place to store theses pieces of information.
 The key suggests itself:

 ~~~
 HKCU\Software\MyApplication\MainForm\Posn
 HKCU\Software\MyApplication\MainForm\Size
 ~~~

+Note that `HKCU` is a short cut for "HKey Current User".
+There are others, and we will discuss them.

 ## Terminology